 Gender-Specific Therapy Groups

 Treatment programs may be divided by gender, which can encourage participation in therapy and offer therapy for gender-related addiction issues.
 Men can benefit from an all-male program that helps them to address social pressures and insecurities.
-Women might seek out an all-female program if there is a history of violence or abuse.
+Women might seek out an all-female program if there is a history of violence or use.

 Montana Addiction Treatment Therapies